 - the Main menu, by adding a new, fullscreen section with your web content

-- the Message Box, by adding an integration displayed right in that area
+- the Message Box, by adding an integration displayed right in that area (available only for LiveChat)

 If you feel we lack some options, please drop us a line at email@example.com!